History of logarithms: Predecessors

 or similar to convert the multiplications to additions and table lookups.
 However, logarithms are more straightforward and require less work.
 It can be shown using Euler's formula that the two techniques are related.

-Ibn Hamza al-Maghribi

-Ibn Hamza al-Maghribi, an Algerian mathematician, discovered logarithmic functions 23 years earlier, around 1591, with his work Âsâr-ı Bâkiye (literally in Turkish: The memories that remain).

 Bürgi

 The Swiss mathematician Jost Bürgi constructed a table of progressions which can be considered a table of antilogarithms independently of John Napier, whose publication (1614) was known by the time Bürgi published at the behest of Johannes Kepler.
 We know that Bürgi had some way of simplifying calculations around 1588, but most likely this way was the use of prosthaphaeresis, and not the use of his table of progressions which probably goes back to about 1600.
 Indeed, Wittich, who was in Kassel from 1584 to 1586, brought with him knowledge of prosthaphaeresis, a method by which multiplications and divisions can be replaced by additions and subtractions of trigonometrical values.
-This procedure achieves the same as the logarithms will a few years later.
+This procedure achieves the same result that logarithms will a few years later.